 However, if you want to see all that Barbados has to offer, we recommend allowing much more time to get to know the island and to enjoy the diversity in landscape and things to do.

 2. Go to the beach and enjoy a picnic

 Most Bajans love taking a ‘sea bath’ and enjoy having a picnic on the weekends.

 Whether you’re an early bird who likes to take a sea bath before the daily crowds, or whether you prefer a stroll and watching the sunset, you’ll be sure to find Bajans enjoying the beautiful beaches of the island at any time of the day, especially on the weekends.

 Sundays are generally popular with locals to head to the beach for a beach picnic with the family in tow.

 Note: Maximize your sea bath and become an honorary Bajan by using sand as a natural skin exfoliator.
 You could also try eating a peeled golden apple while you bathe.
-Bajans say dipping the fruit in the sea between each bite enhances the flavour, and makes for a true local experience.
+Bajans say dipping the fruit in the sea between each bite enhances the flavor and makes for a truly local experience.